-In the meantime, Chef Sidney shares one of his favorite sea bass recipes with The International Kitchen.
 This roast fillet is made with chorizo oil, aubergine caviar, basil, and fennel, and it’s as decadent and delicious as it sounds!
-It’s also a perfect weekend recipe.
+It hails from chef Sidney, who for many years led our culinary travelers in cooking classes in the Loire Valley.

 - 1 liter (about 1/4 gallon) sun dried tomato juice